olamoyegun/-AI-Driven-Facility-Design/README.md

 This project explores how AI can capture and reuse that knowledge by:

-1. Exporting design logic from AVEVA E3D as PML macros
+1. Exporting design logic from 3D as PML macros
 2. Interpreting the geometry, connectivity, and metadata
 3. Applying prompt-driven engineering transformations
 4. Generating revised PML macros for review and re-import